How Does Inflation Affect Your Money — A Plain English Explanation

 Inflation interacts with debt in two ways, depending on whether the debt has a fixed or variable rate.

-The Consumer Financial Protection Bureau's research on household debt consistently finds that inflationary periods correlate with rising stress on variable-rate borrowers, especially those carrying credit-card balances.
+The Consumer Financial Protection Bureau's research on household debt finds that inflationary periods correlate with rising stress on variable-rate borrowers, especially those carrying credit-card balances.
 Knowing whether your debt is fixed or variable is one of the basics from our glossary of financial terms.

 How inflation affects investments